Affordable housing in South Africa: Affordable housing development

 In October 2025, the City announced it was going ahead with a social housing development in Rondebosch East, at the corner of Kromboom Road and 7th Avenue.
 Certain residents in the suburb protested the development, stating it would increase traffic, and change the character of the neighborhood.
 However, when the City held a public participation process, only 26 comments were received, and the City decided to proceed with the project.
 The land on which the housing will be developed is worth approximately R155 million, and the projected yield will be up to 800 homes.

+In January 2026, the City unveiled an ambitious plan to bolster affordable housing through the release of four new tenders, collectively valued at R125.6 million.
+Aimed at enticing private sector developers, the tenders were strategically positioned on prime land in four low-to-mid income neighborhoods - Brackenfell, Ottery, Kraaifontein, and Lansdowne.

+The developments form part of the City’s pioneering affordable housing program, which prioritizes public-private partnerships to facilitate greater access to affordable housing.
+The program focuses on well-located parcels of land, which have easy access to public transit and amenities.
+In doing so, the City aims to meet its housing delivery objectives as well as stimulate local investment and economic regeneration.
+The City set a tender submission deadline for prospective developers of 17 March 2026.

+The tenders are for a residential security estate on Enslin Road in Ottery (375 units), a security estate in Lansdowne (308 units), a development on Eaon Way in Kraaifontein (396 units), and a development in Brackenfell (115 units).
+Thus, a total of 1,194 units will be built as part of the project.
+As part of the announcement, the City's MayCo Member for Human Settlements, Councillor Carl Pophaim, confirmed that the City had a development pipeline of over 12,000 affordable residential units.

 Other related organizations

 There are many organizations working together to facilitate access to affordable housing for South Africans.
 Among those not mentioned earlier in this article are: